-Three Semester Hours HEC200 - Meal Planning and Table Service This is a continuation of Food Study 100 with emphasis on more advanced planning, preparation and service.
+HEC200 - Meal Planning and Table Service Three Semester Hours This is a continuation of Food Study 100 with emphasis on more advanced planning, preparation and service.
 Scientific principles of cookery are stressed.

-Three Semester Hours HEC201 - Textiles and Clothing A study is made of characteristics and identification of fibers, uses and costs of materials, fitting, construction, remodeling and mending garments.
-One lecture and four laboratory periods per week.
+HEC201 - Textiles and Clothing

+A study is made of characteristics and identification of fibers, uses and costs of materials, fitting, construction, remodeling and mending garments.